cybertec-postgresql/pg_permissions/README.md

 All views have the same columns; a column is NULL if it has no meaning for the current view.

-The `subobject_name` column only has a meaning in `column_permissions`, where it denotes the column name.

 These views can be used to examine the currently granted permissions on database objects.